stellar-deprecated/docs/guides/things-to-build.md

 - Anywhere ATM or human ATM mobile apps

 # Atomic cross-chain swap facilitator
-- End-user software that to facilitate atomic cross-chain swaps with various other cryptocurrencies (between both Lumens and other Stellar currencies).
+- End-user software that helps facilitate atomic cross-chain swaps with various other cryptocurrencies (between both Lumens and other Stellar currencies).
 - A rendezvous service establishing a marketplace for cross-chain